-NEIL CAVUTO, HOST: Well, message to Kofi Annan: hit the road.
+NEIL CAVUTO, HOST: Well, message to Kofi Annan (search): hit the road.
 Not just any U.N.

 jawboners saying that.
 Tuesday a U.S. congressman pretty much demanding that.
 That congressman is Republican Dan Burton of Indiana.
 He joins me now from Capitol Hill.

 REP. DAN BURTON, R-IND.: Well, Neil, he's the head of the United Nations, and the Congress of the United States and other interested parties can not get information that's relevant to the investigation into the $21 billion that cannot be accounted for.

 Much of that money went to, we believe, terrorists who have been killing American soldiers in Iraq, has been used to kill people in Israel, and elsewhere, and we believe there needs to be a complete accounting.

 And Kofi Annan is the head of the United Nations.
 He's the secretary-general over there, and he could release these documents immediately.
 So far, nothing has happened.
 And even Volcker, whom we have high regard for, can't get them.